 Electrical tips to add value to your home

-Clean, bright lighting and safe fixtures go over big with potential buyers
+Clean, bright lighting and safe fixtures will help add value

 Lighting changes like switching to LED bulbs and adding exterior lighting can make your house feel more like a home, while electrical changes like replacing panels and plates can make your home safer and more efficient.
 Use these tips to light up your living space and make your house easier to sell in the process.